Klyv-twk/Klyv-twk/README.md

 - 👋 Hi, I’m Klyvert Jose
-- 👀 I’m interested in beeing a good progamer
+- 👀 I’m interested in beeing a good developer
-- 🌱 I’m currently learning PHP and Laravel
+- 🌱 I’m currently learning Dart and Flutter
 - 📫 How to reach me?
 You can send me an e-mail, i also have Telegram but i don't use it.
 - I am learn now to be an front-end,for a initial phase.